Taiwan RoHS Information

 Table 1 lists the pin connections of the RJ-45 to DB-9 adapter cable.

-Figure 6 displays the console, management, and USB ports in a representative configuration.
-Some earlier devices have ports where the USB port is located slightly differently.
+Figure 6 display the console, management, and USB ports in a representative configuration.
+Some earlier devices had ports where the USB port was located slightly differently.

 Connect the front or rear panel ports as follows: